janosh/svelte-multiselect/src/routes/(demos)/(extras)/patterns/+page.md

 `FindBar` is an in-DOM find-in-page bar over `search_text`: it highlights every match under `root`, counts them, and walks them with Enter / Shift+Enter.
 Matches wear a CSS Custom Highlight, which is document-global and so cannot be styled from inside the component — add your own `::highlight(find-match)` rule.
 Where the chrome does not fit, `create_find_state` from `svelte-widgets/find-in-page` gives you the same cursor with no markup.

+Because this example renders the bar inside `root`, `also_ignore=".find-bar"` keeps its status text and controls out of the searchable section content.

 ```svelte example id="patterns-find-bar"
 <script lang="ts">
   import { FindBar } from '$lib'